 Drivers must promptly report all student misconduct to the administration.
 These reports may be oral or written.
 Students who violate the Rules for Conduct will be referred to their building principal for discipline.
-Disciplinary consequences may include a note home to parents, exclusion from extracurricular activities, in-school suspension, short term or long term suspension from school, and/or expulsion.
+Disciplinary consequences may include a note home to parents, suspension of bus riding privileges, exclusion from extracurricular activities, in-school suspension, short-term or long- term suspension from school, and/or expulsion.